Any3DAvatar: Fast and High-Quality Full-Head 3D Avatar Reconstruction from Single Portrait Image: Introduction

 \section{Introduction}

-Single-Image full 3D head reconstruction aims to reconstruct a complete, identity-consistent, and controllable 3D head representation from only one RGB portrait, including challenging regions such as hair, side profiles, and the back head that are not directly observed in the input view.
-This task is important not only because it supports practical applications in virtual/augmented reality, gaming, and digital content production, but also because it serves as a foundation for downstream tasks such as talking-head synthesis, 3D head editing, virtual telepresence, and digital human creation.
+Single-Image full-head 3D reconstruction aims to reconstruct a complete, identity-consistent, and controllable 3D head representation from only one RGB portrait, including challenging regions such as teeth, side profiles, and the back head that are not directly observed in the input view.
+This task is important not only because it supports practical applications in virtual/augmented reality, gaming, and digital content production, but also because it serves as a foundation for downstream tasks such as talking-head synthesis, 3D head editing and virtual try-on.
 Consequently, improving both reconstruction fidelity and inference efficiency is essential for real-world deployment.